noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 #### Conclusion and Evaluation
 ##### Insightful interpretation of evidence
-This study aimed to quantify the relationship between the extractable energy, and The evidence presented supports the claim that
+This study aimed to quantify and compthe relationship between the reasonably ex tractable energy  and quantify of $CO_2$ produced
+The evidence presented supports the claim that
 ##### Justified Conclusions linked to research question